 Me time: Even when you feel that you have no time, give yourself some time out.
 Create this space as you see fit (mediation, sport, sleep etc).
 So your recreations, fun activity, rest, or down time becomes medicinal and will make you feel so fresh and enlivened.

-Mindful exercise: Ayurveda supports the self-care principle of not over-exercising, so to use up only half of our total individual energy, and conserve the rest.
+Mindful exercise: Ayurveda supports the self-care principle of not over-exercising.
+So use up only half of your total individual energy, and conserve the rest.
 Try to do low impact enjoyable form of exercise.
-A 20 minutes morning walk, for example, can put you in touch with yourselves and the environment, which also helps reset mental rhythmic pattern.
+A 20 minutes morning walk, for example, can put you in touch with yourselves and the environment.
+This helps reset mental rhythmic pattern.

 Observe in & around: Take a walk outside or around your area, gaze out your window at the clouds or trees swaying in the breeze, or sit quietly and simply close your eyes for a few minutes and give your body a little rest.
 This uplifts your mind for the entire day.